- Private Guide ―

 It’s a wonderful example of street art, but it is not easy to get close to

-In any case, you need to take into account the availability of convenient access to the monuments and structures, as well as the view points for each stopover point.
+In any case, you need to take into account the availability of convenient access to the monuments and structures, as well as the viewpoints for each stopover point.
 You should avoid "loops" returning to the already visited places, as tourists appreciate fresh impressions, rather than going around in a circle.

 Make some effort to consider several options for moving between the waypoints.
 Cause, on your way you can find unexpected obstacles like a water pipe breakdown, asphalt repairs and so one.

-And, of course, perform timing, note how long it takes the story and sightseeing, what is the duration of the transfers between the waypoints.
-Take the help of a friend as alone you will surely shorten the narrative and accelerate your walk, but the presence of a friend will allow to maximally make the test tour seem real.
+And, of course, perform timing, note how long it takes the story and sightseeing, and what is the duration of the transfers between the waypoints.
+Take the help of a friend as alone you will surely shorten the narrative and accelerate your walk, but the presence of a friend will allow you to maximally make the test tour seem real.

 A tour guide should follow the stated duration of the walk